How Ski and Snowboard Racks Work? Expert Guide

 Can You Go Through a Car Wash with a Ski Rack?

-Car washes are a great way to clean your car quickly when travelling, but you should stop before driving into one with a ski rack attached.
+Car washes are a great way to clean your car quickly when traveling, but you should stop before driving into one with a ski rack attached.

 Automatic car wash brushes can tangle in the ski rack and cause damage, therefore you should not take your car through a car wash with a ski rack attached.

 This applies to all types of ski racks, including hitch-mounted racks.
 Automatic car wash brushes can easily wrap around the parts of the rack and rip them apart.
 This can result in bent metal and snapped plastic.

 Bottom Line for Choosing the Right Ski and Snowboard Rack

 Ski racks are an essential accessory for safely transporting your skis on the roof of your vehicle.

 First and foremost, ski racks attach to the crossbars on your vehicle's roof and securely clamp down onto your skis.
 This ensures that your skis are held in place and protected during transportation.

 Skis can also be carried in a rooftop cargo box or on a ski rack attached to your vehicle's hitch, providing alternative options for ski storage.

 For those who haven't used a ski rack before, it's important to familiarize yourself with the installation process to avoid any potential damage to your vehicle or skis.